 D. Respond in a way that stems from checking in with yourself and understanding how you’re feeling about what went down.

 If you answered A, B, or C, you’re not alone – but you’re also probably not connecting with yourself very well.
 A lot of us don’t grant ourselves the space to consider what’s happening inside.
 We don’t choose to be kind to ourselves and acknowledge our fears or validate our feelings.
 We don’t connect with ourselves.
 But how can we connect with our partners if we can’t connect with ourselves?
+What is intimacy in a relationship if we don’t have it with ourselves?
 Connecting with yourself means giving yourself the space to evaluate what you’re thinking, feeling, and experiencing – rather than just reacting to a thing that’s happened.
 It means listening to and receiving the messages you’re sending from you, to you.
+It’s how to build emotional connection from the inside out.

 Here’s the good news – you can practice connecting with yourself in a lot of ways and at any time.
 You can start right now actually.
 I invite you to have this conversation with me here to practice.
 You can have it in your head, talk out loud, write it down – whatever feels good for you.